NiveenAlSmadi/reading-notes/Learning Markdown.md

 # Welcome Again To Niveen's Notes

- After I summary before about **GROWTH MINDSET**, now on this page, I will present a simple summarizes about the topics i learned ABOUT
+After I summary before about **GROWTH MINDSET**, now on this page, I will present a simple summarizes about the topics i learned ABOUT:
 * Markdown
 * GitHub pages
 * GitHub Markdown syntax
 so I hope you find it useful :
  ## First of all I will talk about **MARKDOWN**
  **Markdown** is a lightweight and easy-to-use syntax for styling all forms of writing on the GitHub platform, so Markdown is just regular text with a few non-alphabetic characters thrown in, like # or *.
  SO you can use litters like # or * to make different styles and format